ehrishirajsharma/SwiftnessX/README.md

 *App supports auto-updating system when new release gets available.*

+Check our [upcoming](https://github.com/ehrishirajsharma/SwiftnessX/wiki/Upcomings) releases and and we also need security-folks interested in contributing to checklist-libraries ([get in touch here](https://goo.gl/forms/YoM31FUQ0at3b51i2)).

+It’s pretty straightforward to use SwiftnessX, I’ve created a small video on how to use Targets with checklist: https://www.youtube.com/watch?v=s227q_rTVkw

 ## Installation

 The current version is specially designed for Windows users therefore, installation process is pretty straightforward - just use the installer and it will be installed under the applications section.